EdersenC/goAgent/README.md

 ## 🤝 Contributing

-This SDK is actively being built to learn and build LLM driven apliactions — if you:
+This SDK is actively being built to learn and build LLM driven applications — if you:

 - Use Go
 - Are curious about LLMs